-Indeed, calculating all costs upfront makes sense for some short-term projects.
+Calculating all costs upfront makes sense for some short-term projects.
 But it’s often just a guessing game when it comes to building more complex solutions.
-To give you the full picture, we’ll outline the main risks of fixing the price in software development.
+In this article, we’ll outline fixed-price contract pros and cons.
+In particular, we’ll discuss the main risks of fixing the price in software development and talk about the key reasons why businesses choose this type of contract.

 Many clients insist on setting the budget before a project starts because they know exactly how the final product should look like.
 Or, better to say, they think they know it.
 But, in fact, it’s a mere delusion.
 In software development projects, there is always a factor of requirements volatility.
 It means that market conditions and user expectations will inevitably change.
 And if the feature prioritization is not adjusted to these changes, the project will likely fail.